-Under Soviet rule the traditional making of Suzani was suppressed and it is therefore a wondrous celebration that this unique craft has been brought to life again since the early 90's .
-The very root of it is believed to be in the Fergana Valley that spreads across eastern Uzbekistan, Kyrgyzstan and Tajikistan.
-The term is derived from the Persian word for needlework "suzanikari".
+Under Soviet rule the traditional making of suzani was for a period suppressed and it is therefore a wondrous celebration that this unique craft has been brought to life again since the early 90's .
+The very root of suzani creations is believed to be in the Fergana Valley and spreads across eastern Uzbekistan, Kyrgyzstan and Tajikistan, and the term "suzani" is derived from the Persian word for needlework "suzanikari".

-Suzani tells the enduring story of a mother's love for her daughter and the beautiful handcrafted dowry pieces that they lovingly and laboriously created together for her wedding day to bring happiness, protection and prosperity into her married life ahead.
+Suzani tells the enduring story of a mother's love for her daughter and the beautiful handcrafted dowry pieces that they laboriously created together for her wedding day to bring wellbeing into her married life ahead.

 Traditionally grandmothers passed on her family's embroidery secrets and own Suzani designs to a younger woman in her family before she died.
 Alternatively it was believed she would share her magical talents in a dream if it happened that she died too suddenly.

 Special rituals and festivals were regularly held in honor of past revered embroiderers.

 Suzanis of each region have their own local very distinctive features, but many designs and motifs have become intermingled and merged between areas also, often making it quite difficult to identify exactly where some suzanis originate from.

 Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary suzani design, and they can carry a powerful message to those who understand them still.